Air Traffic Controller training

 However, whilst training in Melbourne you will be required to provide your own accommodation.
 Please note that there is no public transport to the Initial Training Facility.
 The use of private transport is required and free parking is provided.

-- a Year 12 Certificate
+- Year 12 Certificate with passes in Maths and English

 The recent attainment of a qualification demonstrates an individual’s current skill and ability to undertake intensive training over a course of some duration.